LAguirr/flaskmeraki/README.md

 For use it you can view it and run it in https://replit.com/@LeonelHernande4/flaskmeraki

 The only information of authentication that use is the apikey.
-For access to the API, first enable the API for your organization under Organization > Settings > Dashboard API access, you can follow the steps in the following link, but remember don't share the apikey, and change it frequently for more security https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API
+For access to the API, first enable the API for your organization under Organization > Settings > Dashboard API access,and then go to your profile (Click your email at the top right of any Dashboard page and click "My Profile") to generate a key.
+You can follow the steps in the following link, but remember don't share the apikey, and change it frequently for more security https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API